stexyz/h2o-blog-posts/making-use-of-machine-learning/making-use-of-ml.introduction.md

 No matter what you do you, by the end of the day you should be able to tell a success from a failure.
 Beauty may be found in all things, let us, however, look at more objective metrics.

 ### Model Testing and Other Metrics
 There is just one model quality and it is how well it performs in production.
 Sadly, we have to design and select the right model before we see it shine or fail in deployment.
 Therefore we try to measure the performance in the testing phase as good as possible.

+**TODO**: following is totally wrong: any of the following may be crutial - scorer metric, stability of the model (sensitivity), latency, throughput etc.. -> rephrase!!

 Clearly, the prime metric is the accuracy measured by our scorer of choice.
 From experience we need to come up with a requirement of such score that will determine whether we've managed to build a model that is likely to be good enough to bring value when replacing the current model in production.
 If we have no model in production, we just try our best.
 In some cases, however, a mix of KPIs need to be met.
 For online business or low latency trading we need good predictions being computed within a given time period otherwise they become obsolete.